Bertie Óg Murphy: Managerial career

 Murphy first tried his hand at coaching with the Sarsfield's juveniles just as his playing career was coming to an end.
 He guided the club's young hurlers to back-to-back under-14 'A' hurling championship titles and a Féile na nGael title in the early 1990s.

 In the late 1990s, Murphy first tasted managerial success on the inter-county scene when he guided the Cork under-21 team to back-to-back All-Ireland medals in 1997 and 1998.
 He also served as a selector under Jimmy Barry-Murphy when he guided Cork to a senior All-Ireland victory in 1999.
 Murphy became manager of the Cork senior hurlers in 2002.
 He had an unsuccessful tenure as coach which culminated in his resignation after just one season in charge as the players went on strike due to the authoritarian nature of the Cork County Board.
+In his one season in charge Cork narrowly lost to Kilkenny in the National Hurling League Final, and also narrowly lost to Waterford in their opening Munster Championship game.

+Due to the new backdoor structure introduced for the 2002 All Ireland Senior Hurling Championship, Cork beat Limerick in their first game of the new backdoor/qualifier era before suffering an embarrassing defeat to Galway in their next qualifying game.
+Bertie Og Murphy's sole year in charge of the Cork team was plagued by disputes between the players and county board officials.
+Cork went on to reach the next four all Ireland finals winning two, narrowly losing another two finals and also winning three Munster titles.